-This report presents the proposed Water Rates and Miscellaneous Charges and Fees effective 2022, except for Capacity Fees that will be considered in a separate Public Hearing following the Public Hearing on water rates.
-Accompanying this report is a proposed resolution adopting water rates, charges and fees effective 2022.
+This report presents the proposed Water Rates and Miscellaneous Charges and Fees effective 2023, except for Capacity Fees that will be considered in a separate Public Hearing following the Public Hearing on water rates.
+Accompanying this report is a proposed resolution adopting water rates, charges and fees effective 2023.

-Notice of this Public Hearing was mailed to all District property owners on September 24, 2021 as part of the required Proposition 218 notification (Attachment 3).
+Notice of this Public Hearing was mailed to all District property owners on October 28, 2022 as part of the required Proposition 218 notification (Attachment 3).
 Notice was posted on the District's web site, and posted on the public notice board at the entrance to the District Office.

-The Board conducted a budget and rate study session on September 9, 2021.
-At that study session, the Board considered a number of rate options and corresponding operating and capital impacts based upon an assessment of the District's Long-term Financial Plan (Rate Model), the work of the Project 2030-Water Main Replacements Project Team (including CHWD's Customer Advisory Committee), an assessment of the drought rate surcharge schedule and San Juan Water District financial issues.
+The Board conducted two budget and rate study sessions on September 6, 2022 and on September 19, 2022.
+At those study sessions, the Board considered a number of rate options and corresponding operating and capital impacts based upon an assessment of the District's Long-term Financial Plan (Rate Model), continued preparatory work on Project 2030-Water Main Replacements Project, CHWD's groundwater expansion and reinvestment program, CHWD's meter asset management program, daily operations and maintenance and other service delivery requirements and San Juan Water District wholesale financial financial issues.

-Regarding San Juan Water District, a Wholesale (SJWD) - pass through provision is included for Board consideration, which provides an opportunity to protect CHWD's financial base and to educate CHWD's customers as to who SJWD is and why CHWD's customers should care.
-The Board provided additional direction to staff to distribute a Proposition 218 Notice which included the maximum rates that the Board would consider at a public hearing on November 10, 2021.
+Regarding San Juan Water District, a pass-through provision to address any wholesale rate increase was adopted in 2022 and continues as noted in the accompanying resolution included for Board consideration, which provides an opportunity to protect CHWD's financial base and to educate CHWD's customers as to who SJWD is and why CHWD's customers should care.

-The maximum rate adjustment to be considered by the Board on November 10th is based on a financial assessment whereby future annual increases, including the 2022 rate adjustment being considered by the Board on November 10th, will enable the District to plan for operational budgetary increases and complete needed Capital Improvement projects without the need to incur additional debt in the near future.
+The maximum rate adjustment which can be considered by the Board on December 12th is based on a financial assessment whereby future annual increases, including the 2023 rate adjustment being considered by the Board on December 12th, will enable the District to plan for operational budgetary increases and complete needed Capital Improvement projects without the need to incur additional debt in the near future.

-As of the date of this report, the District has received 7 written protests from property owners (Attachment 2).
+As of the date of this report's distribution to the Board, the District has received 14 written protests from property owners (Attachment 2).
 Directors have been provided with copies of the written protests included with their agenda packets for this Board meeting.
 Any additional written protests received before the time of Public Hearing will be presented to Directors at the Public Hearing.

-2022 Schedule of Water Rates, Fees and Charges
+2023 Schedule of Water Rates, Fees and Charges

-A schedule comparing current 2021 rates with the proposed 2022 Water Rates, Fees and Charges to be considered by the Board accompanies Resolution 08-2021 (Attachment 1).
-Significant elements of the water rate schedule effective 2022 are as follows:
+A schedule comparing current 2022 rates with the proposed 2023 Water Rates, Fees and Charges to be considered by the Board accompanies Resolution 12-2022 (Attachment 1).
+Significant elements of the water rate schedule effective 2023 are as follows: